ncbi/vadr/documentation/annotate.md

 v-annotate.pl --alt_pass mutendcd,cdsstopn,cdsstopp,indf3pst,indf5pst $VADRSCRIPTSDIR/documentation/annotate-files/noro.9.fa va-pass-noro.9
 ```

-To supply multiple alerts with `--alt_pass` or `--alt_fail`, separate them by a `,` without any whitespace:
+To supply multiple alerts with `--alt_pass` or `--alt_fail`, separate them by a `,` without any whitespace, like above.

-The output will look very similar to the above run, but the summary information printed
+The output will look very similar to the earlier run, but the summary
-at the end will show that no sequences fail this time, despite the same alerts being
+information printed at the end will show that no sequences fail this
-reported.
+time, despite the same alerts being reported.

 ```
 # Summary of classified sequences: